Terry Long (American football): Legal troubles

 In the days leading up to his death, Long was facing a plethora of legal issues.
 Long had been indicted in March 2005 for arson and fraud charges from a fire that destroyed his chicken processing business.
 The fire occurred the same day he filed for Chapter 11 Bankruptcy Protection in 2003.
 Though investigators quickly figured out the fire was set intentionally, it took further investigation to learn of the financial reasons behind the fire.
 In addition to the charges stemming from the fire, Long also faced charges regarding loans he had received from the state that were supposed to be used to purchase processing equipment for his company.
 On top of the charges he was facing, his home was also in foreclosure proceedings.

 Long had already had troubles with the law after the July 1991 incident that occurred after Steelers coach Chuck Noll informed Long that he was being suspended by the NFL for failing a test for steroids; during the conversation, Long brandished a gun.

 Death

 Long died on June 7, 2005.
 It was determined that he had consumed a full gallon of antifreeze, which was ruled a suicide.
-An autopsy revealed that Long was diagnosed with CTE, a condition caused by his football career.
-His brain was examined by neuropathologist Bennet Omalu.
+An autopsy by neuropathologist Bennet Omalu revealed that Long had chronic traumatic encephalopathy (CTE), a degenerative disease caused by repeated hits to the head during his football career.
+Long is one of at least 345 NFL players to be diagnosed after death with this disease.
 He had previously attempted suicide in 1991, after testing positive for the NFL's steroid test.

 Long was buried at the Swansea Methodist Church Cemetery in Swansea, South Carolina.
 One week before he died, Long approached the minister of his church, and asked if he could speak to the church goers about his legal issues that were about to make headlines.
-However, Long killed himself later that week.